-eral ideas of the longest edge [28] and the newest vertex bisection methods.
+At present, the refinement/derefinement module is implemented in ALBERTA code [14, 15].
+This software can be used for solving several types of 1-D, 2-D or 3-D problems with adaptive finite elements, but we only use the local refinement/derefinement algorithm.
+It is based on local bisection.
+Actually, ALBERTA has implemented an efficient data structure and adaption for 3-D domains which can be decomposed into hexahedral elements as regular as possible.
+Each hexahedron is subdivided into six tetrahedra by constructing a main diagonal and its projections on its faces, see Figure 2(a).
+The local bisection of the resulting tetrahedra is recursively carried out by using general ideas of the longest edge [17] and the newest vertex bisection methods.
 The refinement of a given triangulation is performed by a recursive algorithm.
-In order to guarantee that this algorithm terminates in a finite number of iterations, several conditions on the initial mesh are necessary.
-Basically, the algorithm requires that the refinement edge of an element in the initial mesh is the same for all elements that share this edge.
-Details about the local refinement technique implemented in ALBERTA for two and three dimensions and restrictions on initial mesh are analyzed in [30,17,20].
+In order to guarantee that this procedure terminates in a finite number of iterations, the algorithm requires that the refinement edge of an element in the initial mesh is the same for all elements that share this edge.
+Details about the local refinement technique implemented in ALBERTA and restrictions on initial mesh are analyzed in [6, 14, 16].
 This strategy works very efficiently for initial meshes obtained by subdivision of regular quadrilateral or hexahedral elements.
 In these cases, the degeneration of the resulting 2-D or 3-D triangulations after successive refinements is avoided.
 The restriction on the initial element shapes and mesh connectivities makes it necessary to develop a particular mesh generator for ALBERTA.
-In this paper, we summarize the main ideas introduced for this purpose.
-Obviously, our mesh generation technique could be developed in other codes.
-Moreover, these ideas could be combined with other types of local refinement/derefinement algorithms for tetrahedral meshes [14,18,27].
+The presented algorithm produces compatible meshes with ALBERTA.
+Obviously, our mesh generation technique could be developed for other types of local refinement/derefinement algorithms for tetrahedral meshes [5,7,8].

-The meccano technique presents several advantages with respect to more traditional approaches, such as Delaunay triangulation or advancing front technique [2,11,12,31].
+The meccano technique presents several advantages with respect to more traditional approaches, such as Delaunay triangulation or the advancing front technique [1-4].
 Delaunay triangulation requires a control in order to avoid slivers.
 Furthermore, the mesh conformity with the object boundary is not a trivial problem for complex geometry.
 On the other hand, advancing front technique requires a suitable surface triangulation.
 In addition, an appropriate definition of element sizes is demanded for obtaining good quality tetrahedra.
 Other technical difficulties appear when these two methods are applied to objects comprising different materials.

 Our approach is based on the combination of several former procedures (refinement, derefinement, projection, untangling and smoothing) which are not in themselves new, but the overall integration is an original contribution.
 Authors have used them in different ways.
-Triangulations for convex domains can be constructed from a coarse mesh by using refinement/projection [29].
-Adaptive nested meshes have been constructed with refinement/derefinement algorithms for evolution problems [8].
-Large domain deformations can lead to severe mesh distortions, especially in 3-D. Mesh optimization is thus key for keeping mesh shape regularity and for avoiding a costly remeshing [15,16].
+Triangulations for convex domains can be constructed from a coarse mesh by using refinement/projection [15].
+Adaptive nested meshes have been constructed with refinement and derefinement algorithms for evolution problems [18].
+Large domain deformations can lead to severe mesh distortions, especially in 3-D. Mesh optimization is thus key for keeping mesh shape regularity and for avoiding a costly remeshing [19,20].
 In traditional mesh optimization, mesh moving is guided by the minimization of certain overall functions, but it is usually done in a local fashion.
-In general, this procedure involves two steps [10,9]: the first is for mesh untangling and the second one for mesh smoothing.
+In general, this procedure involves two steps [21,22]: the first is for mesh untangling and the second one for mesh smoothing.
 Each step leads to a different objective function.
-In this paper, we use the improvement proposed by [7], where a simultaneous untangling and smoothing guided by the same objective function is introduced.
+In this paper, we use the improvement proposed by [13], where a simultaneous untangling and smoothing guided by the same objective function is introduced.